Gsebs/Zebra-scanner-PrivateIP-tagging/README.md

 Naming System for Zebra MC33 scanners: tags inventory files with the scanner's IP and store number, then uploads them to a central FTP server.
+Built so a delivery driver with zero technical experience can run the whole flow with a single home-screen widget tap, and an IT person can deploy it to a new scanner in about 3 minutes.

 ---